leminhviett/change-data-capture-prototype/README.md

-# Message bus prototype
+# Change Data Capture (CDC) system prototype

 ## Main purposes
-- Different shared service teams can listen for data changes in the DB easily by consuming Kafka message
+- Different business teams can listen for data changes in the DB easily by consuming Kafka message
 - De-couple between physical database format & business data model.
 Each team only need to care about their business model & how to consume Kafka message

 ## Architecture